8/3/2018 Far Whitstones (Photo: John Westall coming in to land)

 There were a couple of gliders in the air as we arrived, not getting more than a few hundred feet, but the sky looked good and we figured in 30 minutes it would start working much better as the first cycles could be felt.
 We laid out, set our goals and as the other gliders all landed we judged it was about lift off time for Wether.
 Fifteen minutes later we were at base.
 Early in the climbed I'd radioed Ben to pull forward to where I thought the best core might be ... wisely he didn't and that was a really crucial moment.
 From that point on I was always half a thermal behind.
 Ben disappeared into cloud and five minutes later I followed.
 Much as I chased after him - all the way to Masham (with a coughing through the smoke from many moor fires) I couldn't catch him.
 Bar was taking me to over 70kph on the glides ... and still he stayed stubbornly ahead.

 This was another of those so nearly flights ....
-I don't think I could have fought so low for so long before.
+I don't think I've fought so low, for so long before.
 Had any of the climbs blossomed I reckon goal was in the bag (set at 100k to east of Malton - it gave the option to head further east and maybe make the convergence).
 The Vale of York always looks tempting but is often a tough place to cross.

 Very easy retrieve.
 Ben and I met at York station after a couple of bus rides; Ben had the tickets and beers waiting then we took two fast trains back and a bus ride into Ingleton courtesey of the nice Bibby's driver.
 One of the best Wether days you'll get but very few out.